fredrik-pettersson/Practical-Application-1/README.md

 ## Summary: Key Findings and Recommendations for Next Steps
 ### Bar Coupon Acceptance
 The bar coupon acceptance rate increases strongly with high bar attendance; drivers who go to the bar 4-8 times or more per month have a very high acceptance rate of 77%.
 Also, drivers who go to the bar at least once a month generally have high acceptance rates of 70% or more, provided that they are less than 30 years old, or have passengers who are not kids.
 Drivers who often attend bars seem rather price-sensitive since they make sure to use their coupons.
-Next step should be to investigate what factors could encourage people who never, or rarely, go to the bar, by analyzing people in these categories who did accept their bar coupons.
+Next step should be to investigate what factors could encourage people who never, or rarely, go to the bar, by analyzing and better understanding people in these categories who did accept their bar coupons.

 ### Takeaway Food Coupon Acceptance
-Very high coupon acceptance rates of around 80% to 90% were found for takeaway coupons with 1-day expiration times when delivered to customers who regularly take out food 1-8 times a month, are in their twenties, go to non-urgent places, are alone, either unemployed or students, and at early evening time around 6 pm.
+Very high coupon acceptance rates of around 80% to 90% were found for takeaway coupons with 1-day expiration times when delivered to customers who regularly take out food 1-8 times a month, are in their twenties, go to non-urgent places, are alone, either unemployed or students, and in early evenings around 6 pm.
 Targeting customers who meet a combination of the above attributes can even reach a coupon acceptance rate of 100% in certain conditions.

 However, simply giving coupons to customers who already take out your food products and are happily paying the full price could deteriorate your profit margin by providing discounts to customers who would buy your products anyway.